The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 Trail type: Mixture of path, rocks, gravel, and dirt

-Located on the eastern tip of Madeira, The Vereda da Ponta de São Lourenço hike heads out onto a serpent like peninsula and offers breath-taking views of Madeira’s rugged coastline and dramatic cliffs.
-Although moderately challenging the 8km trail is accessible for most hikers.
+Located on the eastern tip of Madeira, the Vereda da Ponta de São Lourenço trail winds out along a serpent-like peninsula, offering breathtaking views of the island’s rugged coastline and dramatic cliffs.

 Vereda Do Larano to Boca do Risco